Volunteer for something ‘Special’

 Then why not consider becoming a volunteer police officer (Special Constable) with Hertfordshire Constabulary?
 You would be doing something which is not only rewarding and exciting, but will also give you the chance to develop a wide range of skills.

-Hertfordshire Constabulary is looking to recruit around 150 Special Constables this year, joining the 400 already keeping Hertfordshire even safer, and is keen to recruit from all areas across the county.
+Hertfordshire Constabulary is looking to recruit Special Constables this year, joining the 250 already keeping Hertfordshire even safer, and is keen to recruit from all areas across the county.
 20 more Specials are required for Three Rivers

 As a Special Constable you have full police powers, uniform and protective equipment and work alongside the regular force.
 As volunteers, Specials are not paid but expenses are reimbursed.